marcinjahn/technology-notebook/src/docs/programming/rust/closures.md

 ::: tip Closure traits
 - Closure can implement one, two, or all of these traits.
-- By default, all closures implements `FnOnce`.
+- By default, all closures implement `FnOnce`.
-- We can force closue to take ownership by using the `move` keyword in front of the closure
+- We can force closure to take ownership by using the `move` keyword in front of the closure
 - when choosing the trait, it's a good idea to start from `Fn` and change it only if necessary